 If you know someone has been on your email list for a certain amount of time but has never made a purchase, you may want to offer them a discount (or greater discount) in the second or third message of your SMS welcome series.

 Keep in mind that you will want to create a new static coupon code to include in the message with the higher discount.

 Splitting your flow based on purchase history is a great way to offer more targeted calls to action in your text messages and, since each text should only have one CTA, make the most of your valuable space.
 For example, if you know that someone has already bought from a certain collection, you can show them a different CTA.

-Split Based on Properties About Them
+Split Based on Profile and Custom Properties

 For example, let's say that in the first email of your email welcome series, you ask customers to select which category of products they're most interested in.
 You can then use this information to inform the CTA in your SMS welcome series.